 Federal regulations governing financial aid programs require some students to be verified each year.
 Just because you have been selected does not mean that you have made a mistake.
-Verification is a quality-control method to ensure that Federal aid is disbursed fairly and accurately and that the student gets the correct amount of aid.
+Verification is a quality-control method to ensure that Federal aid is disbursed fairly and accurately and that the student is awarded the correct amount of aid.
 Students are selected for verification by the U.S. Department of Education and by schools.

 In order to guarantee that verification is completed before the Fall semester begins all materials must be submitted no later than June 1.
 This process may take 4-6 weeks to complete.

 NO AID is disbursed to a student's account until all documents are received, reviewed, and processed.

 Late fees are the responsibility of the student if all initial documents were not received by the June 1 deadline.